robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Lily blinked.

 Mum examined the panel beneath my bust.
 “Lacing negotiates.
 A zipper doesn’t.
-Bend forward, breathe hard, reach up—lacing adjusts by tiny amounts.
+Bend forward, breathe hard, reach up — lacing adjusts by tiny amounts.
 A zipper just asks the fabric around it to suffer.”

 Lisa touched the ripple again.